 Lower East Side

-Ramen rock star Shigetoshi "Jack" Nakamura saw mass success in Japan after opening his ramen-ya, Namanura-ya, at age 22; he debuted his skills in New York in 2015 as the chef-in-residence at artisanal ramen noodle manufacturer Sun Noodle’s Ramen Lab.
-Earlier this year, he opened his own ramen-ya, a hidden gem right underneath the Williamsburg Bridge.
+Shigetoshi "Jack" Nakamura saw mass success in Japan after opening his ramen-ya, Namanura-ya, at age 22.
+He debuted his skills in New York in 2015 as the chef-in-residence at artisanal ramen noodle manufacturer Sun Noodle’s Ramen Lab, and earlier this year, he opened his own ramen-ya, a hidden gem right underneath the Williamsburg Bridge.

-The Torigara ramen, Chef Nakamura's signature, is a delicate broth loaded with deep flavor.
+The torigara ramen, Chef Nakamura's signature, is a delicate broth loaded with deep flavor.
 A traditional, standard style of ramen, the dish features a chicken-bone broth with ginger, kombu, and fish dashi, which adds a smoky umami flavor.
 Chef Nakamura adds his signature shoyu (soy) seasoning and tops the bowl with a slice of chashu, spinach, menma, and nori.
-Nakamura's ajitama (soft-boiled egg) is always served separately, as he believes the egg changes the broth’s flavor, so he lets you make the call of when you want to drop it in.
+Nakamura's ajitama (soft-boiled egg) is always served separately.
 If you're looking for something extra, get an order of the thin-skinned gyoza, which are quite possibly the crispiest in town.
-With only 18 seats, the place packs up fast, and the colder it gets, the longer the lines.
-Be prepared and keep in mind: It’s well worth the wait!

-Minca Ramen Factory is one of the few ramen joints in New York that pre-dates the full-on craze.
-The tiny ramen-ya has an extensive menu with around 15 options including chicken, vegetable, and seafood, and a tonkotsu broth, but the choice pick is the Minca Sio, a bowl flavored with salt and roast garlic, topped with sliced stewed pork and vegetables.
-Minca lets you choose from five different styles of noodle for your ramen (thick, thin, wavy, whole wheat, or gluten-free bean), but the wavy noodle really grabs the garlic-rich broth well.
+Minca is one of the few ramen joints in New York that pre-dates the full-on craze.
+The tiny ramen-ya has an extensive menu with around 15 options including chicken, vegetables, and seafood, and a tonkotsu broth, but the best choice is the Minca Sio: a bowl flavored with salt and roast garlic, topped with sliced stewed pork and vegetables.
+Minca lets you choose from five different styles of noodle for your ramen (thick, thin, wavy, whole wheat, or gluten-free bean), but the wavy noodle grabs the garlic-rich broth best.
 Don't miss the chef using a blowtorch on the pork chashu to add a nice smoky flavor.
-If you can’t get in to Minca, head over to the sister ramen-ya Kambi on 14th St. It’s the exact same menu, the only difference being Kambi is bigger with a more modern look (Kambi also has great lunch specials).
+If you can’t get in to Minca, head over to the sister ramen-ya, Kambi, on 14th St.

 Lower East Side

 Long Island-born Ivan Orkin went to Japan to learn the ramen trade and ended up becoming one of the most recognized chefs in the country.
-He then returned back to the states to open two ramen-yas in the city: The Slurp Shop, located in the Gotham West Market in Hell’s Kitchen, and Ivan Ramen on the Lower East Side.
+When he returned to the states, he opened two ramen-yas in NYC: The Slurp Shop, located in the Gotham West Market in Hell’s Kitchen, and Ivan Ramen on the Lower East Side.

 There are several great options to choose from at Ivan Ramen -- including the ultra-heavy Triple Pork Triple Garlic Mazemen with tonkotsu broth, pork belly, and whole-wheat noodles.
-Should you want to go down a lighter path with the broth, order the Tokyo Shio (salt flavor) or the Tokyo Shoyu (soy sauce flavor).
-Both of these bowls are served with Ivan's famous rye noodle, as opposed to the typical wheat variety.
-Run out of noodles before you finish the broth?
-Just say "kae-dama" for an extra round.
+Should you want to go down a lighter path, order the Tokyo Shio (salt flavor) or the Tokyo Shoyu (soy sauce flavor).
+Both bowls are served with Ivan's famous rye noodle, as opposed to the typical wheat variety.
+If you run out of noodles before you finish the broth, just say "kae-dama" for an extra round.

-This is one of the heartiest bowls of ramen in the city, and on top of that, miso broth is traditionally served 10° hotter than all other bowls of ramen...
-Meaning, in the the dead of winter, when it’s bone-chilling cold out and you're ravenous, this is where you should be going.
+This is one of the heartiest bowls of ramen in the city, and on top of that, miso broth is traditionally served 10° hotter than all other bowls of ramen.

-Generally, if you mention ramen in New York, someone will mention Ippudo.
-Hailing from Fukuoka, Japan, Ippudo has become a worldwide name thanks to tonkotsu broth made of pork bones and simmered for days, a traditional and laborious technique that few ramen-yas still dedicate time to.
+Hailing from Fukuoka, Japan, Ippudo has become a worldwide name thanks to its pork-bone tonkotsu broth, which is simmered for days -- a traditional and laborious technique that few ramen-yas still dedicate time to.
 Ippudo is also one of the few ramen-yas to make its own house noodles (not an easy feat).

 To best taste the tonkotsu, order the Akamaru Modern ramen: onkotsu soup noodles topped with Ippudo’s secret “Umami Dama” miso paste, pork chashu, cabbage, sesame kikurage mushrooms, scallions, and fragrant garlic oil.
 Be sure to add on nitamago (soft-boiled seasoned egg) and takana (pickled mustard leaves).
 Work on finishing your noodles first and leave yourself with a decent amount of broth, so you can say “kae-dama” for some more noodles.